wp-plugins/wp-meetup/README.txt

 3. Event calendar

 == Changelog ==

+= 2.2.4 =
+* Updating a crucial file forgotten in 2.2.3.

+= 2.2.3 =
+* Further editing of event times
+* Renaming of classes to avoid conflicts with other plugins.
+* Other Hotfixes.

+= 2.2.2 =
+* Adding important tags to CSS for white link option.

 = 2.2.1 =
 * Hotfixes: Forcing int type on event times for 32-bit servers.